British military vehicle markings of World War II

 The use of markings on British military vehicles expanded and became more sophisticated following the mass production and mechanization of armies in World War II.

 Unit marks were sometimes amended at the front to make them less visible when in view of the enemy.
 Certain other marks were however made more visible in front line areas, such as aerial recognition signs to avoid friendly fire.

-There are practical purposes behind most signs such as; allied identification, bridge weight, gas detection, tactical signs, vehicle War Department number and convoy marks.
+There are practical purposes behind most signs such as: allied identification, bridge weight, gas detection, tactical signs, vehicle War Department number and convoy marks.
 Attempts were made to standardise the size, colour and location of marks, with varying degrees of success.

 History

 The marking on military vehicles to identify the country or unit pre-dates the development of mechanical vehicles.
-The broad arrow used by the British Board of Ordnance to mark government property dates from the 16th century.
+The broad arrow used by the British Board of Ordnance to mark government property dates back from the 16th century.